 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
 The Agency originally held an interest in approximately 75% of the developable land area of 22 hectares in the Dublin Docklands.
-Approximately two thirds (63%) of the Docklands SDZ area is either under construction or has a successful planning permission granted, as represented in the schedule below:
+To date delivery strategies have been approved for 95% of Docklands sites which will contribute over 3.6m sq.ft of commercial space and 1,700 residential units.